JoyYaoisnotavailablewhatapity/Ramachandran-plot-with-python/README.md

 # Ramachandran Plot

 This project provides tools to analyze protein structures using Ramachandran plots.
-It calculates torsion angles and visualizes the φ (phi) and ψ (psi) dihedral angles of amino acid residues from PDB files.
+It calculates torsion angles and visualizes the φ and ψ dihedral angles of amino acid residues from PDB files.

 ## Features